Submitting jobs to the HEX Computer Farm

 queue 30

-Copy this file to "prime.jcl" in the "condortest" sub-directory.
+Copy this into a file named "prime.jdl" in the "condortest" sub-directory.

 universe = vanilla